Best Secured Credit Cards in Canada for 2026

 Do you need a credit check to get a secured credit card?

-It depends, as certain secured credit cards don’t require a hard credit check, though others might.
-However, even secured credit cards that require credit checks are much easier to get approval for than a typical credit card.
+Some don’t require a hard credit check, though others might.
+In general, even secured cards that require credit checks are easier to get approved for since you provide a deposit, and the risk to the card issuer is low.

 Is a secured credit card the same as a prepaid credit card?